Volunteers & Visitors: Frequently Asked Questions

 Duration

-5 working days Monday to Friday, and 6 nights (Sunday night to Friday night).
+5 working days and six nights, ideally from Sunday night to Friday night inclusive, although we are flexible as we appreciate this will not always fit in with your itinerary.
 We recommend volunteers to reach the volunteer accommodation on Sunday evening as Monday will be the orientation day and a relatively early start.

-It is possible to stay longer, please complete your dates on our online form.
-Also, a shorter stay of 2/ 3 nights is also possible however please be aware that you may not get to enjoy the full scope of our centres in this time.
+You are, of course, welcome to stay longer, please complete your dates on our online form.
+Also, a shorter stay of 2/ 3 nights is also possible but please be aware that you may not get to enjoy the full scope of our centres in this time.

 Elephants